smarticoai/public-api/docs/interfaces/RaffleDraw.md

 • **total\_tickets\_count**: `number`

 The number of tickets that are already given to all users for this instance of draw.
-In other words tickets that are collected between tickets_time_back_ts and current time (or till current_execution_ts is the instance is executed).
+In other words tickets that are collected between ticket_start_date and current time (or till current_execution_ts is the instance is executed).

 ___